menandmice/micetro_docs/guides/implementation/mfa_azure.rst

 1. Empty the .json configuration file.

-2. Go to Console Advanced System Settings and ensure that you have the “Default web form” enabled (Tools->System Settings->Advanced).
+2. Go to :menuselection:`Tools->System Settings->Advanced` and ensure that you have the “Default web form” enabled..

 3. Test with your browser to ensure you can login locally.